Becker muscular dystrophy

-Becker muscular dystrophy is an X-linked recessive inherited disorder characterized by slowly progressing muscle weakness of the legs and pelvis.
+Becker muscular dystrophy (BMD) is an X-linked recessive inherited disorder characterized by slowly progressing muscle weakness of the legs and pelvis.
 It is a type of dystrophinopathy.
-This is caused by mutations in the dystrophin gene, which encodes the protein dystrophin.
-Becker muscular dystrophy is related to Duchenne muscular dystrophy in that both result from a mutation in the dystrophin gene, but has a milder course.
+The cause is mutations and deletions in any of the 79 exons encoding the large dystrophin protein, essential for maintaining the muscle fiber's cell membrane integrity.
+Becker muscular dystrophy is related to Duchenne muscular dystrophy in that both result from a mutation in the dystrophin gene, however, the hallmark of Becker is milder in-frame deletions. and hence has a milder course, with patients maintaining ambulation till 50–60 years if detected early.

+While there is no known cure, management strategies such as physical therapy, braces, and corrective surgery may alleviate symptoms.
+Assisted ventilation may be required in those with weakness of breathing muscles.
+Several drugs designed to address the root cause are currently available including gene therapy (Elevidys).

+Other medications used include glucocorticoids (Deflazacort, Vamorolone); calcium channel blockers (Diltiazem); to slow skeletal and cardiac muscle degeneration, anticonvulsants to control seizures and some muscle activity, and Histone deacetylase inhibitors (Givinostat) to delay damage to dying muscle cells.
+These patients do not require antisense drugs (Ataluren, Eteplirsen, etc.) as a certain percentage of dystrophin is already expressed.

 Signs and symptoms

 Some symptoms consistent with Becker muscular dystrophy are:

 Individuals with this disorder typically experience progressive muscle weakness of the leg and pelvis muscles, which is associated with a loss of muscle mass (wasting).
-Muscle weakness also occurs in the arms, neck, and other areas, but not as noticeably severe as in the lower half of the body.
-Calf muscles initially enlarge during the ages of 5-15 (an attempt by the body to compensate for loss of muscle strength), but the enlarged muscle tissue is eventually replaced by fat and connective tissue (pseudohypertrophy) as the legs become less used (with use of wheelchair).
+Muscle weakness also occurs in the arms, neck, and other areas, but is not as noticeably severe as in the lower half of the body.
+Calf muscles initially enlarge during the ages of 5–15 (an attempt by the body to compensate for the loss of muscle strength), but the enlarged muscle tissue is eventually replaced by fat and connective tissue (pseudohypertrophy) as the legs become less used (with use of a wheelchair).